itspanicky/Terrace-Chat/README.md

     - Room has user ids?
     - Users who have room ids will be brought to a room (Chat page).

+* Upon user leaving a room - Backend will check if there is a person (correct gender and does not have ObjectId in pastrooms object) to replace that user.

 * Chat/Room page - Socket.io
  - On render Chat page will fetch all Messages pertaining to Room id and render them on the page.
  - Users will be put in a room according to their room.id